-The Recreational Jamboree is a great tradition within our community, returning this year after a year off.
+The Jamboree is a great tradition within our community.
 It affords the players an opportunity to participate in a tournament format, with multiple games and exciting competition.
 It is critical that all of us; coaches, players and parents, remember that the joy is in the playing.
 Let the kids end the season by playing for themselves and their teammates, and taking what they can from their experience on the field.

 A few reminders about the format:

 - Teams participate in a “pool play” format.
 Each team will play at least 3 games on 10/29 & 10/30.
 Some divisions with an add number of teams will have one team that plays 4 games, with one of the 4 games randomly chosen to NOT count in the standings.